zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 Returns summary intervals between a specified start and end index.

 Index types that cannot be interpolated do not support summary requests.
 Strings are an example of indexes that cannot be interpolated.
-Summaries are not supported for compound indexes.
+Summaries are not supported for streams with compound indexes.
 Interpolating between two indexes that consist of multiple properties is not defined and results in non-determinant behavior.

 Summary values supported by `SdsSummaryType` enum: